-What is miso ramen?
+What is Miso Ramen?

 Miso ramen is one of the four major types of ramen dish in Japan, the others being tonkotsu ramen (pork bone broth), shoyu ramen (soy sauce base broth) and shio ramen (salt based broth).
-As the name suggests, miso ramen is served in a broth flavoured with miso.
+As the name suggests, miso ramen is served in a broth flavored with miso.

 Miso is a fermented paste made from soybeans, barley, and rice.
-The miso in ramen soup gives it a rich and full flavor and ingredients and seasonings change depending on the region and restaurant.
+The miso in ramen soup gives it a rich and full flavor, and ingredients and seasonings change depending on the region and restaurant.